EnjoyArt

 An outdoor area at Birmingham Children's Hospital wit a rainbow canopy and seating

-Why is art important?
+Why is art important for health?

 Key research has shown that: